Alsa17tik/tidydata/README.md

+This note is more or less following the steps of the run_analysis code.
+Please review it along side the code itself foe clarity.
+Thank you
 #Install required packages
 This section of the code installs required packages to run the code and test that it is